 On August 6, 2017, I had my clavicle surgically repaired, whereby in my case the doctor made an incision along the collarbone, scraped the tissue away from the bone, placed a plate along the top of the bone, and secured the plate with seven screws.
 It’s a day surgery and I was home later that afternoon.

-Post-surgery, I managed my pain with medication, and after a few days was on Tylenol only.
-A tip here, being able to sleep in a chair or upright will be helpful if you go through any type of surgery.
+Post-surgery, I managed my pain with medication, and after a few days was just taking Tylenol.
+Pro-tip: Being able to sleep in a chair or upright will be helpful if you go through any type of surgery.
 You are not going to sleep well, so being a little upright is helpful for getting up and moving around.

 As I write today, it is eight weeks post-surgery and the question in my mind is did I make the right decision?
 Well, the first doctor was right: Surgery feels like a step backward in terms of my recovery.
 While I still know I will make a strong and full recovery, there has been some real pain associated with the surgical repair.
 Today, as I write this post, I cannot wait to get the plate and screws out.
 Again, that is why I am writing this blog and documenting my recovery, so others can learn and make informed choices.